What Should I Wear?

 When Do I Clap?

 Many works in classical music have multiple movements.
 Most often, a short pause falls between each of the movements.
 It is customary not to clap in between movements.
-However, at the very end of the performance, feel free to clap as loudly as you like and to your heart’s content!
+However, at the very end of the performance, feel free to clap to your heart’s content!

 Am I Allowed to Take Pictures or Record Any Part of the Performance?